Murders of Gene and Eugene Thomas: CZ-27 pistol

 Central to the prosecution's case was that the CZ-27 pistol Barlow disposed of at the landfill was the murder weapon.
-It was believed that the murder weapon must have been fitted with a silencer, as otherwise the four shots would have been extremely loud, and no one in the vicinity at the time reported hearing any shots.

-While it would have been possible to match up the bullets recovered from the crime scene by comparing rifling characteristics with the CZ-27's original barrel, this would prove impossible as Barlow had removed the barrel and disposed of it.
-Not only had the barrel been replaced, but Barlow had also filed down the firing pin and cartridge case extractor claws as well as substituting the original magazine with a homemade one.
+It was presumed a silencer was attached as no one in the vicinity reported hearing any shots.
+When the gun was found, Barlow had removed the barrel and disposed of it.
+He had also filed down the firing pin and cartridge case extractor claws as well as substituting the original magazine with a homemade one.
 The prosecution alleged that Barlow made these alterations in an attempt to prevent the identification of the CZ-27 pistol as the murder weapon.

 Peter Wilson, a forensic scientist from the Institute of Environmental Science and Research (ESR) testified that he compared the crime scene bullets with the bullets that Barlow had thrown away at the landfill and concluded that they matched.
 One of the crime scene bullets was also sent to the Geco ammunition company in Germany, where a computer test confirmed not only was the bullet a Geco brand bullet, but that it was chemically identical to one of the bullets taken from the box of ammunition that Barlow had disposed of at the landfill.
+However, one of the police witnesses said there were 52 different makes of firearms that could have fired the bullets found at the scene.

 Defence's case

-The defence asserted that the Thomases were murdered by a third, unidentified person who used a different weapon, probably a revolver (as bullet cartridges were not found at the crime scene).
+The defence produced a handful of witnesses who said they saw a man on the Terrace acting suspiciously around the time of the murders.
+Two of those witnesses said the man they saw had a shoulder holster for a gun.
+The defence suggested that the Thomases were murdered by this unidentified person who used a different weapon, probably a revolver, as no cartridges were found at the crime scene.
+Counsel argued that the police focussed entirely on Barlow from the start of their investigation, and never seriously explored these or any other lines of inquiry.

 The defence contended that although Barlow's gun had been found at the crime scene, it was not the murder weapon.
-The defence theorized that Thomas Senior had taken out the pistol that Barlow had lent him in some kind of an attempt to defend himself.
-This was supported by the fact that Thomas Senior was found to have residue containing metallic elements, consistent with having fired or handled a weapon in the three hours before his death.
+They argued that Thomas Senior had attempted to use it to defend himself - he was found to have residue on his hands containing metallic elements, consistent with having fired or handled a weapon in the three hours before his death.

-The defence pointed out that there was nothing that physically connected Barlow with the killing and despite having tested Barlow's wardrobe, his car, his watch and his eyeglasses – a total of 180 articles – scientists did not find anything that linked him to the homicides.
+The defence also pointed out that there was nothing that physically connected Barlow with the killing and despite having tested Barlow's wardrobe, his car, his watch and his eyeglasses – a total of 180 articles – scientists did not find anything that linked him to the homicides.
 The defence said that Barlow's prints indicated nothing more than that he had been in the room – something that Barlow himself had admitted.
 A motive for the murders was not suggested by the prosecution, and although Barlow had taken out a loan of about $70,000 with the Thomases, there was nothing to suggest he was not in a position to repay it.

-After deliberating for two and a half days, the jury decided that its members could not reach a unanimous decision.